GeForceLegend/vscode-mcshader/README.md

  - File watcher for file changes (creating, deleting, etc).
 Defaultly supports file with `[vsh, gsh, fsh, csh, glsl, inc]` extensions, you can add more by extension configuration;
  - Single-file goto-definitions and references;
  - Document symbols provider;
- - Workspace edits for include macro when renaming files (due to [vscode-languageserver-node/#1215](https://github.com/microsoft/vscode-languageserver-node/issues/1215), renaming pathes contains component named start with `.` cannot notify server currently).
+ - Workspace edits for include macro when renaming files.

 This extension does not provide syntax highlight for GLSL yet.
 If you want GLSL syntax highlight, you can install this extension with [vscode-glsl](https://github.com/GeForceLegend/vscode-glsl) or [vscode-shader](https://github.com/stef-levesque/vscode-shader).